African Americans -- Colorado -- Denver.

 Correspondence; diplomas; East Denver High School yearbook; Prairie View Training School reunion booklet; newspaper clippings, obituary.

-Quarter linear foot box of clippings and research materials relating to Dr. Justina Ford created after her death in 1952.
+This collection contains clippings and research materials relating to Dr. Justina Ford created after her death in 1952.
 One tube of undated b/w photographs.

 Contains minutes, membership lists; also contains minutes from the General Committee, Central States Golf Tournament.